-Fred Woods Trail is a 4 mile loop trail located near Driftwood, PA and is rated as moderate.
+Fred Woods Trail is a 4 mile loop trail located near Driftwood, Pennsylvania and is rated as moderate.
 The trail is primarily used for hiking and is accessible from March until November.

 This trail has some of the most beautiful vista views I've seem.
 I plan to do it again in the fall when the foliage using full color. the rock loop is incredible also. the only drawback was that several portions of the trail were rather rocky so you had to walk with you head down so you wouldn't stumble.